core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 * There can be only one added Uri-Path-Abbr option, and its opaque value is looked up in a table shaped like the Uri-Path-Abbr IANA registry.

-### Considerations for choosing rules and prefixes {#rulecons}
+## Considerations for choosing rules and prefixes {#rulecons}

+As demonstrated with the initial options for {{?RFC9175}} in {{initial}}, several abbreviations can be registered for a single document;
+those will often use numbers above 256 to be frugal with the namespace.
+Even using two bytes for the number, the path is encoded more efficiently than if extended use was specified:
+The total option is 4 byte long, whereas a small number would produce a 3 byte long option followed by a 2 byte repeated option with value.

 It is recommended <!-- not normative: doesn't affect interop, just applicant's later options -->
-that the expansion of the first Uri-Path-Abbr option does not end with a trailing slash.
+that the expansion of the first Uri-Path-Abbr option does not end with a trailing slash, even when the entry is specified for basic use.
-While that is a valid CoAP URI, any additional path segments generated by expanding additional Uri-Path-Abbr options would generated paths with interior double slashes, which is highly unusual and generally not intended.

-When no repeated use is anticipated, it is recommended to not forbid them outright:
-That would make it harder to use that exension point later, as allowing it would be a breaking change to the specification.
-Instead, either the common behavior of treating them as extra Uri-Path strings can be specified (which does not make a server without resources under the prefix any more complex, as it may answer react with 4.02 or 4.04 as per {{repeated}}), or the semantics of repeated options can explicitly be left unspecified (which retains more flexibility in assigning meaning later).
+This enables updates to the entry that enable extended use, as there is no empty path component that stands in the way of iterative expansion into Uri-Path options.
+Such a change is compatible because clients that use the new behavior will receive 4.02 errors from older servers, and fall back to sending the path in Uri-Path.

 ## Choice of the option number